tasmota/decode-config/README.md

 #### Tasmota source

 The Tasmota source determines where the configuration data should be loaded from and saved to.
-This can be
+Sourcec can be

-* a Tasmota configuration file (having extension `.dmp`):
+* **.dmp File**: Source is a Tasmota configuration file (having extension `.dmp`):
 use `--source <filename|file-url>` parameter

-* a HTTP connection to a running Tasmota device, specifying the hostname, IP o or [http-url](https://en.wikipedia.org/wiki/URL) of the Tasmota device:
+* **HTTP connection**: Source is a HTTP connection to a running Tasmota device, specifying the hostname, IP o or [http-url](https://en.wikipedia.org/wiki/URL) of the Tasmota device:
 use `--source <host|ip|http-scheme-url>` parameter

-* a MQTT topic of a MQTT server where a Tasmota device is connected to, specifying a [mttq-url](https://en.wikipedia.org/wiki/URL) of the MQTT server/broker:
+* **MQTT transission**: Source is a MQTT topic of a MQTT server where a Tasmota device is connected to, specifying a [mttq-url](https://en.wikipedia.org/wiki/URL) of the MQTT server/broker:
 use `--source <mqtt-scheme-url>` parameter.
-You have to specify the Tasmota topic either using the[URL path](https://en.wikipedia.org/wiki/URL#Syntax) component or the optional `--fulltopic` parameter.
-The topic itself must be the full topic of the Tasmota device without the trailing command or result part.
-You can use any of the prefixed topic (cmnd, stat or tele topic) oruse the placeholder %prefix% for it e.g. `%prefix%/tasmota-4281` or `tele/tasmota-4281` ae valid topics but `cmnd/tasmota-4281/POWER` or `tele/tasmota-4281/STATE` or not due to the trailing part. *decode-config* cannot recognize what belongs to a base-topic and what is appended by Tasmota.
+You have to specify the Tasmota topic either using the [URL path](https://en.wikipedia.org/wiki/URL#Syntax) component or the optional `--fulltopic` parameter.
+The topic must be the full topic of the Tasmota device without any trailing command or result part.
+You can use any of the prefixed topic (*cmnd*, *stat* or *tele* topic) or use the placeholder *%prefix%* for it, example
+`%prefix%/tasmota-4281` or `tele/tasmota-4281` are valid topics
+`cmnd/tasmota-4281/POWER` or `tele/tasmota-4281/STATE` are valid topics due to the trailing part.
+*decode-config* cannot recognize what belongs to a base-topic and what is appended by Tasmota.
 If the Tasmota device addressed via the topic uses a different password than decode-config for the MQTT connection, pass the different Tasmota password with the parameter `--password`.

-When using an MQTT source a [URL with scheme](https://en.wikipedia.org/wiki/URL) is mandatory.
-For HTTP and file sources, **decode-config** tries to determine the source type itself as best it can.
-When in doubt, always use a URL with scheme.
+When using a MQTT source, a [URL with scheme](https://en.wikipedira.org/wiki/) is mandatory.

+For HTTP and file sources, **decode-config** try to determine the source type itself as best it can.
+When in doubt, always use a [URL with scheme](https://en.wikipedira.org/wiki/).

-##### Access a binary configuartion (*.dmp) file
+#### Configuration data from a binary (*.dmp) file

 To read from a binary Tasmota configuration file, pass the filename directly or as an URL: